reletz/reletz/README.md

 ---

 Nice to meet you all.
-I'm Reletz, a 2nd-year CS student 👨‍💻
+I'm Reletz, a 3td-year CS student 👨‍💻
-I love building cool stuff, exploring systems programming, and occasionally being a game dev! 🎮
+I love building cool stuff and exploring systems programming!
 Always up for learning new things and collaborating on exciting projects! 🚀

 ---